 8. What Can Help Your Chances of Getting a Free Upgrade?

-Airlines are image conscious, particular in regards to their highly visible first class section.
-While a gate agent or flight attendant isn’t going to upgrade you just because you’re dressed nicely, wearing sweatpants and flip flops can certainly hurt your chances should they be considering it due to one of the above reasons.
+Airlines are image conscious, particularly in regards to their highly visible first class section.
+While a gate agent or flight attendant isn’t going to upgrade you just because you’re dressed nicely, wearing sweatpants and flip-flops can certainly hurt your chances should they be considering it due to one of the above reasons.

 9. Sometimes It’s Just Easier to Buy an Upgraded Ticket